ramyabala221190/elk-stack-project-microservices/README.md

 This ensures all client requests are received only by the manager node and forwarded to the worker node running the nginx container for elk.

+# Meaning of the environment variables and secrets from Github

+These are set in the Repo settings ---> Secrets and Variables ---> Actions

+Below are the secrets:

+AZURE_SWARM_MANAGER_IP:  Used only in swarm-build-deploy.yml for swarm setup.
+This is the public IP of the VM which functions as the manager node in swarm cluster.

+AZURE_SWARM_MANAGER_USER:Used only in swarm-build-deploy.yml for swarm setup.
+This is the username of the VM which functions as the manager node in swarm cluster.

+The above 2 are required when we need to deploy the compose stack files, env files of the product microsvcs into a folder: elk in the VM.

+AZURE_VM_SSH_KEY: Contains the private key.
+Public key provided to azure.
+DOCKERHUB_PASSWORD: Contains the password for Dockerhub account

+Below are used for non-swarm deployment scenario in the build-deploy.yml.
+Since we used 2 Azure VM's : one for dev and other for prod environment, we have DNS name, public IP and username for the 2 VM's.
+The names below are self explanatory.
+We will ssh into the particular VM based on the environment to deploy the compose and env files into a particular folder and then execute "docker compose up" to run the containers.

+AZURE_VM_DEV_DOMAIN
+AZURE_VM_DEV_IP
+AZURE_VM_DEV_USER
+AZURE_VM_PROD_DOMAIN
+AZURE_VM_PROD_IP
+AZURE_VM_PROD_USER

+Below are the variables:

+APP_NAME: It is the name assigned to application deployed to Azure VM
+DOCKERHUB_USERNAME: This is the dockerhub login username